Have you ever noticed big pylons like the ones in the picture?

 They provide electricity for homes, schools, businesses and hospitals across the country.
 Electricity is produced in power stations and then distributed to establishments in the UK through the National Grid (which is made up of pylons like these).
 Most of the large appliances we use at home work with mains electricity.
 Smaller items, like MP3 players use cells or batteries to work, as they do not need as much electricity.

-Chemicals in cells provide the energy for electric current to flow around a circuit.
+Chemicals in the cells (like batteries) provide the energy for electric current to flow around a circuit.
 In a way, the chemicals provide a difference in energy, so the current flows around to take energy to various components like light bulbs.

-Light bulbs have thin metal wires in them called filaments.
+Old-style light bulbs (not the low energy sort) have thin metal wires in them called filaments.
 If the filament gets hot enough it glows.
 This is what happens when electricity flows through it.
 Filaments have high resistance.
 This means, it is very hard for electric current to flow through them.